shivantkrishnan/BrookingsChicago/README.md

 HOW TO RUN

+Data set is too large to store on repo, install on local and then store in /Data directory for script to work.

 In order to run the project's scripts, you need to reproduce the virtual environment on your local machine.
 Create a virtual environment, activate it, and then install the requirements to the virtual environment.
 (Will not be on your global machine) Should look like:

 ```